Please update your browser

-Wait, that's not right!
+Wait, that's not right.

-The sprite starts at the new location you just set,
+The sprite starts at the new location you just set

-rather than returning to its original position.
+rather than returning to it's original position.

 That's because you have to program it to go back

 Click and drag the sprite to the location where you

-want it to be

-to get the correct coordinates.
+want it to be, to get the correct coordinates.

-Add the goto block to the beginning of your block stack, then test the code again.
+Add the goto block to the beginning of the block stack,

-Great, it works!
+Great, it works.

-Use “wait” blocks to make the program work in sequence.
+Use wait blocks to make the program work in sequence.

-To continue building your story, add another sprite,
+To continue building your story add another sprite

 and program it to move however you like.

 appear and move on the stage at the right time.

 and move on the stage.